376th Expeditionary Operations Group: World War II

 The 376th Bombardment Group has its origins in the British Mandate of Palestine, as a result of the buildup of American air power in the Middle East in January 1942.

 Following the attack on Pearl Harbor, President Franklin D. Roosevelt ordered the Army Air Forces to mount retaliatory raids on the Japanese Home Islands.
 A task force, commanded by Colonel Harry E. Halverson and composed of 231 officers and enlisted men and 23 Consolidated B-24D Liberator bombers, was assembled at Fort Myers Army Air Field, Florida.
 The unit was given the code name "HALPRO" for Halverson Project.
 This organization, destined to be the parent unit of the 376th Bombardment Group, departed the United States on 20 May 1942 over the South Atlantic ferry route through the Caribbean and Natal, Brazil and across Central Africa and arrived at RAF Lydda in Palestine.
 However, before the group could depart for India and begin attacks on Japanese targets from a base located in China, the unit learned that its proposed base in China had been captured by Japanese forces.

+The United States Army Air Forces first dropped bombs on Romania on 12 June 1942, one week after the U.S. Congress declared war on Romania, during the Halverson project (HALPRO) raid against Ploiești – the first U.S. mission against a European target.
+Thirteen B-24 Liberator heavy bombers under the command of Colonel Harry A. Halverson from RAF Fayid, Egypt, dropped eight bombs into the Black Sea, two onto Constanța, six onto Ploiești, six onto Teișani, and several onto Ciofliceni.
+In all, three people were killed and damage was minor.
+Halverson would be awarded the Silver Star for leading the Ploesti raid.

 To make matters worse, the German Afrika Korps under General Erwin Rommel was poised to attack Allied forces in Egypt.
-HALPRO was quickly diverted from its original mission to a new one: interdictory raids from airfields in Egypt against shipping and North African ports supporting Axis operations as part of United States Middle East Air Forces (USMEAF) on 20 June 1942, a quickly assembled organization based in Cairo.
+HALPRO was quickly diverted from its original mission to a new one again: interdictory raids from airfields in Egypt against shipping and North African ports supporting Axis operations as part of United States Middle East Air Forces (USMEAF) on 20 June 1942, a quickly assembled organization based in Cairo.
 The Halverson Project was dissolved and the organization was renamed the 1st Provisional Bombardment Group.
+Halvorsen returned to the U.S. in August.